How to support a community online during covid-19

 —participant evaluation comment

 Someone wrote “I am crazy but I’m not alone” on the paper evaluation form for the first edACCESS peer conference in 1992.
-The next year we printed it on a banner above the entryway to the event, and it’s been been edACCESS’s official motto ever since.
+The next year we printed it on a banner above the entryway to the event, and it’s been edACCESS’s official motto ever since.

 Sadly, many so-called experiential events are phony.
 The promoters slap a novel environment (e.g., clowns walking around or chairs suspended from the ceiling) onto a conventional format (e.g., a social or a group discussion) and claim their event is now “experiential”.